James Ruppert (killed 11 on March 30, 1975):

 Donald Harvey (convicted of 36 murders between 1970 and 1987):

 Calling himself the "Angel of Death," the hospital orderly pleaded guilty to poisoning 24 patients at Cincinnati's Drake Hospital between 1986 and 1987, but he claimed he killed 50 more when you add the time he worked at the Cincinnati VA Hospital and Marymount Hospital in London, Ky., and others he killed just because.
 Harvey said he started killing out of mercy for terminally ill patients, then he just started to like it.
 He said he used cyanide most of the time because it was hard to detect.
 But a doctor doing an autopsy on one of his Drake Hospital victims caught a whiff of the poison, and authorities traced the killing to Harvey.
 That might have been the end of the story – one count of murder - except for WCPO anchor Pat Minarcin.
 Minarcin's investigation revealed a serial killer.
 Harvey admitted those Drake killings and a dozen others to escape the death penalty.
-But Harvey was beaten to death in prison in 2017.
-He would have been eligible for parole in 2043.
+He will be eligible for parole in 2043 when he is 91.

 Dubbed "The Cincinnati Strangler," the one-time taxi driver terrorized the city for a year.
 He killed his victims in their homes and apartment buildings, in parks as they walked their dogs or in his cab.
 All but one were older than 50.